no0bie/Payload-Generator/README.md

 Payload generator for metasploit, using meterpreter

 # Errors
-> Chmod both genMe and build to supposedly not have any more erros
+> Chmod both genMe and build to supposedly not have any more errors

 > Only made for linux

 # Installing Metasploit